Today's Articles

 Sarah Williamson was born on this date in 1899.
 She was a Black teacher, administrator, and missionary.

 She was born in Norfolk, Virginia, to Eli and Kizzie (Weaver) Williamson.
 She was the second of five children.
 Williamson was sent to boarding school at Hampton Normal School (now Hampton University).
-There, she completed four years of high school and two years of normal school.
+She completed four years of high school and two years of normal school there.
 After graduation, she attended the University of Rochester in New York for two years, training for missionary work in Africa.

 Williamson sailed for Liberia in 1924.
-She was stationed at the Suehn Industrial Academy, becoming its third principal.
+She was stationed at the Suehn Industrial Academy and became its third principal.
 Early in her missionary experience, Williamson was discouraged that her translators were not interpreting her religious messages correctly.

 She then decided to work with children, believing they could learn English more quickly than their parents and they could teach her their language.
 She taught them to read and hoped they would return to teach their parents to read the Bible.